Longmont United Hospital's Patient Rights and Responsibilities

 A positive care experience:

 - In a safe setting that provides personal privacy.
+A medical chaperone may be provided upon request during physical examinations.

 - Free from any type of discrimination.